elenabagnera/CapitalBikesProject/README.md

 2. Create visualizations on the current data in `visualizations.Rmd`.
 	a. make initial viz (EB) - DONE
-	b. improve/add to any existing visualizations (QX)
+	b. improve/add to any existing visualizations (QX) - DONE
 	c. correlation matrix with some predictors (FK) - DONE (DECIDED NOT TO DO)
 	e. add viz with binary rain predictor QX
-	f. add viz with weather conditions (categorical) QX
+	f. add viz with weather conditions (categorical) QX - DONE
-	g. add viz with sun is out QX
+	g. add viz with sun is out QX - DONE
 	H. do a viz with holidays (color holidays in a different color) use percent in FK - DONE

 3. ~~Widen hour_data on the column type for each station (QX & FK)~~ DONE